GeneticWolf/DesktopApp/01_ExtractCountryName/README.md

 ## License

 This project is open source licensed under the [BSD 3-Clause License](https://opensource.org/license/bsd-3-clause/).
 Please see the [LICENSE file](/LICENSE.txt) for more information.

+## Credits

+- This program contains only original work from [GeneticWolf](https://github.com/GeneticWolf).
+- Some code snippets from the internet probably inspired me

 ## License/InternationalId

-The copyright owner has the following international identifier: Iid[80a11b77a52aa9eeed80c9d37dcb7878519289d40beeddb40bb23a60d2711963]
+The copyright owner has the following international identifier :
+Iid[80a11b77a52aa9eeed80c9d37dcb7878519289d40beeddb40bb23a60d2711963]